NVIDIA/cuda-samples/Samples/3_CUDA_Features/README.md

 ### [bf16TensorCoreGemm](./bf16TensorCoreGemm)
 A CUDA sample demonstrating __nv_bfloat16 (e8m7) GEMM computation using the Warp Matrix Multiply and Accumulate (WMMA) API introduced with CUDA 11 in Ampere chip family tensor cores for faster matrix operations.
-This sample also uses async copy provided by cuda pipeline interface for gmem to shmem async loads which improves kernel performance and reduces register presssure.
+This sample also uses async copy provided by cuda pipeline interface for gmem to shmem async loads which improves kernel performance and reduces register pressure.

 ### [binaryPartitionCG](./binaryPartitionCG)
 This sample is a simple code that illustrates binary partition cooperative groups and reduce within the thread block.